 With YouTube as the most popular video-streaming platform to date, it’s not surprising that many brands and businesses have taken to uploading video content to the site, making it an effective video marketing tool.
 In fact, Wyzowl (2021) has noted that nearly nine out of ten marketers say they plan to do video marketing on YouTube.

 And, although Facebook and other social media platforms have already welcomed video content onto their sites, with LinkedIn up next on the roster, YouTube continues to dominate, when it comes to video marketing.

 As one can imagine, the video will continue to attract views and be shared and talked about on social media and online.
-As long as videos are how people get their news, reviews, etc. on their favorite products (or products that they're interested in learning more about), businesses and brands (regardless of industry) will continue to use this form of marketing.
+Long as videos are how people get their news, reviews, etc. on their favorite products (or products that they’re interested in learning more about), businesses and brands (regardless of industry) will continue to use this form of marketing.